 Perceived mistakes can turn out to be some of society’s more beneficial inventions.
 Take tea bags, for instance.
 In June of 1908, a tea dealer by the name of Sullivan sent samples of teas to customers in small silk pouches.
 The customers didn’t understand what to do with the bags, and reputedly dunked them in hot water.
-Voila!
+Viola!
 Tea bags were invented!
 Thank you, Mr. Sullivan.
 You sure did make brewing tea on the go easier.

 Even after making ...Continue Reading → Share